7 Reasons to Eat Spinach Every Day of the Week

 Also, the potassium in spinach is very helpful for increasing blood flow to the brain.
 This maximizes basic processes like memory and concentration.

 Spinach is a great source of beta-carotene, lutein and xanthene.
 These are three types of antioxidants that are very beneficial for vision.
 Beta-carotene, for example, can have even more benefits if you eat spinach cooked instead of raw.
 Another reason for this benefit is its large levels of vitamin A. This will help you to treat itchy eyes as well as any inflammation or irritation from allergies.

 3. It helps tone your muscles

 If you’re thinking about losing weight and you’re worried about being faced with sagging, don’t hesitate to eat spinach 7 days a week.
-Add it to your salads, in vegetable smoothies, or however you like it.
+Add it to your salads, vegetable smoothies, or in any other way you like.

 Spinach contains an element know as C0-Q102.
-This is a type of antioxidant that helps to strengthen your muscles by nourishing them with blood rich in oxygen and adequate minerals that will guarantee their resistance.
+This is a type of antioxidant that helps to strengthen your muscles.
+It does this by nourishing them with blood rich in oxygen and minerals that will guarantee their resistance.